 As I said earlier, we’ve seen virtual RAM in action; and are (maybe unknowingly) using it in our Linux and Windows system.
 Yet, we are yet to fully experience virtual or Extended RAM in terms of smartphones.

-Actually, there was this app called “Roehsoft RAM Expander” that apparently swapped SD card storage to work as RAM but I can’t comment about its legitimacy.
-I had tried it back in 2012 – 2013 in my Samsung Galaxy Y but couldn’t get it to work—despite root access.
+Actually, there was this app called “Roehsoft RAM Expander” that apparently swapped SD card storage to work as RAM.
+But I can’t comment about its legitimacy.
+I had tried it back in 2012 – 2013 in my Samsung Galaxy Y days but couldn’t get it to work—despite root access.

 - Meanwhile, check out our review of the Mi 11X (POCO F3).